Are Your Boat Electrics

 In the final lesson of the module, you will learn how the components in boat electrics are connected in parallel and in series and how this affects battery capacity and voltage.

-Cable Selection and Installation
+Conductor Selection and Installation

-In this module, you will learn how to choose the right type and size of cable and how to properly install it.
+In this module, you will learn how to choose the right type and size of conductor and how to properly install it.
 This is crucial knowledge for anyone planning any modification on their boat's electrical system.

 Colors & Labeling